-ICNIRP discard the vast majority of the science essentially in three manners:
+ICNIRP discard the vast majority of the science in essentially three manners, which are all unscientific:

-ICNIRP bases the guidelines on so-called "substantiated adverse health effects, which are different from biological effects".
+1. ICNIRP bases the guidelines on so-called "substantiated adverse health effects, which are different from biological effects".
 Hereby, ICNIRP discards a huge number of highly relevant studies showing biological effect on cells, animals and humans.
 ICNIRP chooses to ignore that many biological effects are precursors for disease or even indicators for disease, such as oxidative stress, DNA damage, and disturbance of transport of molecules across the cell membrane.
-Furthermore, ICNIRP ignores that such studies are indeed evidence that mechanisms affecting living cells do exist below the thermal threshold - i.e., evidence of mechanisms that ICNIRP assumes does not exist.
+Furthermore, ICNIRP ignores that such studies are indeed evidence that mechanisms affecting living cells do exist below the thermal threshold - i.e., evidence of mechanisms that ICNIRP assumes does not exist - even if the mechanism is not completely understood yet.

 Furthermore, studies showing biological effects substantiate the finding of (related) health effects in other studies.
-As Munafò and Davis wrote in Nature 65: Robust research needs many lines of evidence.
+As Munafò and Davey Smiths stated in Nature : Robust research needs many lines of evidence.
 Replication is not enough".
 "Consistent findings could take on the status of confirmed truths, when they actually reflect failings in study design, methods or analytical tools."
 The only way to reveal this type of error is to use multiple approaches: "Results that agree across different methodologies are less likely to be artefacts."